 Documents submitted in a language other than English must be accompanied by official translations.

-The TOEFL is required for international applicants whose primary language is not English.
+In addition to the standardized test requirement, students whose native language is not English must demonstrate the necessary level of proficiency in the English language by taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 A student from abroad whose native language is English, who has completed his or her work at a foreign university where English is the language of instruction, or who has graduated from an American institution is exempt from this testing requirement.
+No notice of admission will be sent to an applicant, nor will an I-20 be issued, until this requirement has been met.
 Official score reports must be sent directly to John Carroll University by the Educational Testing Service.
 Unofficial copies of the score report may be included in the self-managed application for initial review and evaluation.
 This does not replace the requirement of an official score report for those applicants who are offered admission.
-TOEFL scores are valid for two years.

 International applicants who wish to obtain an I-20 for F-1 visa must include financial documentation showing the ability to finance tuition and living expenses while attending the University.
 This documentation is typically in the form of a bank statement and must have a current date.
 If the applicant is being sponsored by a third party, then the sponsor must provide a letter stating intentions to finance the applicant’s education, along with the sponsor’s financial documentation.